brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ### 3D Parallelism

-A GPT model allows for three types of parallelism, that can be combined into what DeepSpeed calls **3D parallelism**:
+A GPT model allows for three types of parallelism, that can be combined into what is commonly called **3D parallelism**:
-1. **Data parallelism**, by dividing the number of datapoints (batch size) across a subset of resources.
+1. **Data parallelism**, by dividing the number of datapoints (batch size) across all compute resources.
-2. **Pipeline parallelism**, by delegating different blocks of the GPT to different resources.
+2. **Pipeline parallelism**, by delegating different layers (or blocks of layers) of the model to different resources.
-3. **Tensor/vertical parallelism**, by dividing the parameters on each layer across compute resources, the specialization of the ZeRO operations.
+3. **Tensor/vertical parallelism**, by dividing the parameters on each layer across the compute resources, the scope of the ZeRO operations.

-Finding the best combination of the individual levels of parallelism is a hard problem.
+Finding the best combination of the three levels of parallelism is a hard problem.
-This is a resources allocation problem across the 3D volume in the space of data, parameters and layers space.
-It aims at finding the best *slicing* across the 3D volume, and allocating different volumetric regions to different resources, in a way that best balances the compute time and/or memory across resources.
-In practice, balanced compute across resources allows for a low overall runtime, and balanced memory allows for increasing the model size.
+This is a resources allocation problem across the 3D volume in the data, parameters and layers space.
+It aims at finding the best partitioning across the 3D volume, and allocating different partitions to different compute resources, in a way that best balances the compute time and/or memory across resources.
+In practice, balanced compute across resources allows for a low overall runtime, and balanced memory allows for an increase of the model size.

 {: style="text-align:center; font-size: small;"}
 <img width="55%" height="55%" src="/assets/GPT-lite-DeepSpeed/GPT_3D_parallelism_2.png"/>

 {: style="text-align:center; font-size: small;"}
-The resources allocation problem vizualized a a (color-coded) allocation of compute resources in the 3D space with data, layers and parameter dimensions.
-A GPT model allows for 3D parallelism as a combination of: pipelining across blocks/layers of the network, data parallelism across datapoints in the input batch, and tensor/vertical parallelism across parameters on each layer.
+The resources allocation problem vizualized as a (color-coded) allocation of compute resources in the 3D space of data, layer and parameter dimensions.
+A GPT model allows for 3D parallelism as a combination of: pipelining across blocks/layers of the model, data parallelism across datapoints in the input batch, and model/tensor/vertical parallelism across the parameters of each layer.
 Source: [Microsoft Research Blog](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/)

 ### Main code, spelled out